AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Deprecated features**

+The following features are deprecated in 20.3:

-Starting 20.3, the demdex domain used to import and export audiences to the Adobe Experience Cloud is deprecated.
+* The demdex domain used to import and export audiences to the Adobe Experience Cloud is deprecated.
 If you are using the demdex domain for your import/export external accounts, you need to adapt your implementation accordingly.
 [Learn more](../../integrations/using/configuring-shared-audiences-integration-in-adobe-campaign.md)

-Triggers integration authentication originally based on oAUTH authentication setup to access pipeline has now been changed and moved to Adobe I/O. [Learn more](../../integrations/using/about-adobe-experience-triggers.md)
+* Triggers integration authentication originally based on oAUTH authentication setup to access pipeline has now been changed and moved to Adobe I/O. [Learn more](../../integrations/using/about-adobe-experience-triggers.md)

+Learn more in the Deprecated and removed features [page](../../rn/using/deprecated-features.md).

 **Improvements**